gominecraft/RandomDeathMessages/README.md

 That's it, You're done.

+## Configuration

-You may modify the yaml files under plugins/RandomDeathMessages/language/en_us/ at will.
+You may modify the yaml files under **plugins/RandomDeathMessages/language/en_us/** at will.
 The format should be fairly obvious.

-If you would like to translate it to another language, I recommend making a new directory inside of /languages/, copying the existing yml files to the new location and modifying them there.
+If you would like to translate it to another language, I recommend making a new directory inside of **plugins/RandomDeathMessages/languages/**, copying the existing yml files to the new location and modifying them there.

+Also, swing in a pull req if you make a translation.

 You can edit **plugins/RandomDeathMessages/config.yml** to point to the new language directory.